dmitriytat/jedi-validate/README.md

 }, 'Error message');
 ```

-### You can use it
+### Usage

-Use initialization options in JS, like this.
+Add rules as part of your options object when initializing:

 ```javascript
     new JediValidate(formWrapper, {